-Healthy Foods: Garlic and Fenugreek Greens Pancake Recipe
+Garlic and Fenugreek Greens Pancake (Methi-Garlic Chapati) Recipe

-We find many varieties of pancakes in the world.
-I believe garlic and fenugreek greens pancakes are some of the best.
-They are very healthy and delicious.
-The best part is that they remain fresh for a few days, provided they are roasted using some butter or oil.
+With so many varieties of pancakes in the world, it's hard to choose a favorite—but I believe that these garlic and fenugreek greens pancakes are some of the best.
+As well as being delicious, they are also very healthy.
+The best part is that they remain fresh for a few days, provided they are roasted using butter or oil.

-It is a perfect food to take camping or for other outings.
-They are so good that you can eat them just like that or eat with a curry or a pickle.
-Children like to eat it with tomato sauce.
+These pancakes make the perfect meal to take camping or on outings.
+They are so good that you can eat them on their own, or you could pair them with a curry or a pickle.
+Children might like to eat them with tomato sauce.

 - 3 cups wheat flour